ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### PUT Handler {#node-put}

 The PUT handler is used to get the KDC to produce and return individual keying material to protect outgoing messages for the node (identified by "NODENAME") for the group identified by "GROUPNAME".
+Application profiles MAY also use this handler to rekey the whole group.
+(OPT8)
+It is up to the application profiles to specify if this handler supports renewal of individual keying material, renewal of the group keying material or both.

 The handler expects a request with empty payload.